bendwyer/btsync/README.md

 chmod +x autostart-btsync.sh
 ```

----
-#### Sidenote: `autostart-btsync.sh`
+>#### Sidenote: `autostart-btsync.sh`
 If you're curious about what `autostart-btsync.sh` does, feel free to open it and take a look.
-I've included descriptions of what the commands are doing inside the script.<br>
+I've included descriptions of what the commands are doing inside the script.
 ```
 sudo nano autostart-btsync.sh
 ```